-State nonemployer and export data are not available for this sector.
+State nonemployer and export data are not available for sector.

-GDP contribution to state total: 2.4% GDP rank: 14 of 20 Nonemployer to employer establishment ratio: N/A
+Nonemployer to employer establishment ratio: N/A

 Sector leaders.
 Industry subsectors with the majority of establishments, employees, payroll, and receipts.

-Establishments with employees: Subsector detail N/A Nonemployer establishments: N/A Employees: Subsector detail N/A Annual wages: Subsector detail N/A Average weekly wage: Subsector detail N/A Annual receipts at nonemployer establishments: N/A NAICS 56 - Administrative and Waste Services.
+Establishments with employees: Subsector detail N/A

+Nonemployer establishments: N/A Employees: Subsector detail N/A Annual wages: Subsector detail N/A Average weekly wage: Subsector detail N/A Annual receipts at nonemployer establishments: N/A NAICS 56 - Administrative and Waste Services.
 The Administrative and Waste Services sector comprises establishments performing routine support activities for the day-to-day operations of other organizations.
 The establishments in this sector specialize in one or more of these support activities and provide these services to clients in a variety of industries and in some cases, to households.
 Activities performed include: office administration, hiring and placing of personnel, document preparation and similar clerical services, solicitation, collection, security and surveillance services, cleaning, and waste disposal services.